barryclark/jekyll-now/_posts/2017-8-2-Microservices-slides.md

         This browser does not support PDFs.
 Please download the PDF to view it: <a href="http://www.oicheryl.com/resources/Persistent Storage in Docker.pdf">Download PDF</a>.</p>
     </embed>
 </object>

+My presentation from the Microservices meetup in London on 2 August, 2017.

 For more info on the eight principles of cloud native storage, check out [this blog post](https://storageos.com/storageos-vision-cloud-native-storage-todays-modern/).